mlbio-epfl/COSMIC/readme.md

    python ./seq2img/train_mouse.py
    ```

    During training, you can keep checking the intermediate results in `./seq2img/result/mouse`.
-After training, you will have a checkpoint `seq2img_mouse.pt` in `./seq2img/ckpt`
+After training, you will have a checkpoint `seq2img_mouse.pt` in `./seq2img/ckpt`.
+If you want to skip this step, you can download the checkpoints directly from [here](https://drive.google.com/drive/folders/13mFoxXPIhlVMvGOJ0VN06TR3jAsoDs_S?usp=drive_link).

    2.1.3.
 Finally, you can run the inference to generate nuclear images:
    ```bash